|

 being found while floating through the open sea, I wonder how long any

 human can last in the Bering Sea, even in summer, before succumbing to hypothermia.
+They had quite a bit of solid raw material, and the

 first 15-20 minutes are absolutely excellent, but for